-In this tutorial we will run a workflow that includes importing data to Treasure Data, running a presto query that results in the output being sent out of Treasure Data.
+In this tutorial, we will run a workflow that includes importing data to Treasure Data, and then running a presto query that results in the output being sent out of Treasure Data.

-For importing data into Treasure Data, will be utilizing Data Connectors.
-If you’d like to know more about what sources we can currently pull data from, you can see the list from Importing and Exporting Data section.
+For importing data into Treasure Data, you usually use data connectors.
+If you’d like to know more about what sources we can currently pull data from, you can see the list from the Importing and Exporting Data section.

-For this tutorial, we will be using our SFTP Data Connector.
+For this tutorial, you use the SFTP Data Connector.

-For exporting data out of Treasure Data, we will be using our Result Output (Please see “Data Delivery and Activation” section) functionality.
-This allows you to run a query and submit it’s results to another service.
+For exporting data out of Treasure Data, you will use our Result Output functionality.
+This allows you to run a query and submit the query results to another service.

 TD Workflows Introductory Tutorial

-If you haven’t already, be sure to go through the Introductory Tutorial to install TD Workflows and submit a sample workflow project to Treasure Data.
+If you haven’t already, complete the Introductory Tutorial to install TD Workflows and submit a sample workflow project to Treasure Data.

 Download Project & Review the Workflow